milospjanic/rnaSeqFPro/README.md

 # rnaSeqFPro

 rnaSeqFPro is a script that will do full processing of paired RNA-Seq data starting from fastq.gz files placed in the same folder.
-Script will sort files and process paired .fastq.gz files. rnaSeqFPro will perform Fastqc quality control, it will map **paired fastq files** to the reference genome hg19,
+Script will sort files and process paired .fastq.gz files. rnaSeqFPro will perform Fastqc quality control, it will map **paired fastq files** to the reference genome hg19 using STAR's second pass mapping.

 #Dependencies